-The Journal of Mestizo and Indigenous Voices (ISSN: 2474-8773) serves as the on-line publication outlet of Center for Mestizo and Indigenous Research and Engagement which focuses on the generation, transmission, and application of knowledge to serve the needs of Latino/Mestizo and Native/Indigenous communities in the Pacific Northwest.
+The Journal of Mestizo and Indigenous Voices (ISSN: 2474-8773) serves as the on-line publication outlet of Pacific Northwest Collaborative for Mestizo and Indigenous Research and Engagement which focuses on the generation, transmission, and application of knowledge to serve the needs of Latino/Mestizo and Native/Indigenous communities in the Pacific Northwest.

 Our work has implications for communities both nationally and globally.
 Consistent with WSU’s land-grant mission, the objective of the center is to generate a strong program of research and service/outreach to illuminate the social, economic, educational, and political conditions of Latino/Mestizo and Native/Indigenous communities.